hashicorp/design-system/website/docs/components/modal/partials/code/how-to-use.md

-#### Browser support
+## Browser support

 The `Hds::Modal` component leverages the `<dialog>` element which is currently supported by all major browser vendors.
 To ensure support on older browser versions (for example, Safari 14 or Internet Explorer 11) we rely on [a polyfill](https://github.com/GoogleChrome/dialog-polyfill) that is automatically loaded when needed.

-#### Page scroll
+## Page scroll

-When an `Hds::Modal` component is open the rest of the page becomes inert.
+When an `Hds::Modal` component is open the rest of the page is disabled.
 However, scrolling at the page level is still available.
-To make it clear to the users that the underlying elements are not interactive and to avoid confusion, we recommend disabling the page scroll `onOpen` and enabling it back `onClose` (for example, by setting `overflow: hidden;` and `overflow: auto;` respectively) by applying it to the `<body>` element.
+To make it clear to the user that the underlying elements are not interactive and to avoid confusion, we recommend disabling the page scroll `onOpen` and enabling it back `onClose` (for example, by setting `overflow: hidden;` and `overflow: auto;` respectively) by applying it to the `<body>` element.

-#### Positioning
+## Positioning

 As an overlaying component, the `Hds::Modal` requires a high value on the z-axis.
 We are currently setting `50` as a default value, but we recommend you review the `z-index` values used across the project and either adjust them accordingly or increase this value by defining an override.

-#### Focus trap
+## Focus trap

-This component uses [`ember-focus-trap`](https://github.com/josemarluedke/ember-focus-trap) to prevent the focus from going outside the modal and to deactivate the modal when clicking outside the modal.
-This Ember modifier requires at least one interactive element to be present within the modal, which is by default achieved by the dismiss button in the header.
+This component uses [`ember-focus-trap`](https://github.com/josemarluedke/ember-focus-trap) to prevent the focus from going outside the Modal and to deactivate the Modal when clicking outside the Modal.
+This Ember modifier requires at least one interactive element to be present within the Modal, which is by default achieved by the dismiss button in the header.

-#### Basic use
+## Basic use

-The simplest way to invoke a modal is by doing something like this:

 ```handlebars
 <Hds::Button